-During the years ended November 30, 2018 and 2017, the Company incurred the following expenditures charged by directors and officers of the Company, or former directors and officers of the Company, and/or companies they owned or were significant shareholders of:
+During the three months ended February 28, 2019 and 2018, the Company incurred the following expenditures charged by directors and officers of the Company, or former directors and officers of the Company, and/or companies they owned or were significant shareholders of:

-2018 2017
+2019 2018

 \$ \$

-Administration and management fees (1) 235,000 356,250
+Administration and management fees (1) 45,000 100,000

-Non-executive directors fees 57,000 63,000
+Non-executive directors fees 13,500 16,500

 Mineral property expenditures

 Geological consulting, salaries, wages

-and benefits (3) 129,998 130,000
+and benefits (3) 32,500 32,500

-Metallurgical consulting (2) 115,000 90,000
+Metallurgical consulting (2) 22,500 47,500

-Rent - 84,000

-Share-based compensation 212,147 -
+Share-based compensation - 212,147

-749,145 723,250

-- (1) Includes salary earned by the former Chairman of the Board and fees billed by the CEO, Greg Andrews.
-The business purpose of the transactions was to compensate the individuals for administration and management services provided.
+- (1) Includes salary earned by the CEO, Greg Andrews.
+The business purpose of the transactions was to compensate Mr. Andrews for administration and management services provided.
 The Company has an employment contract with Greg Andrews that includes a termination clause and a change of control provision calling for lump sum payments. - (2) Includes fees billed by the VP of Metallurgy, Dr. David Dreisinger.
 The business purpose of the transactions was to compensate Dr. David Dreisinger for assisting with metallurgical work relating to the Company's REE properties.
 The Company has a consulting agreement with Dr. David Dreisinger.
 The agreement includes a termination notice period of 180 days. - (3) Includes fees billed by the VP of Exploration, Dr. Randy Miller.
 The business purpose of the transactions was to compensate Dr. Randy Miller for managing the mineral properties.

-At November 30, 2018, due to related parties of \$613,083 (November 30, 2017: \$419,031) included amounts owing to directors and officers of the Company and/or companies they control or of which they were significant shareholders.
+At February 28, 2019, due to related parties of \$672,181 (November 30, 2018: \$613,083) included amounts owing to directors and officers of the Company and/or companies they control or of which they were significant shareholders.
 The amounts owing include amounts related to expenditures charged to the Company and for reimbursements of expenditures paid for on behalf of the Company.
 The amounts owing are unsecured and non-interest bearing.
 Amounts are due on demand or due contingent on future events.
 The amounts have been recorded at their exchange amount, being the amount agreed to by the parties.

 Key management includes the CEO, VP of Metallurgy, VP of Exploration and the directors of the Company.
-The compensation paid or payable to key management for services during the year ended November 30, 2018 and 2017 is as follows:
+The compensation paid or payable to key management for services during the three months ended February 28, 2019 and 2018 is as follows:

-" 2018 2017
+2019 2018

 \$ \$

-Short-term benefits 536,998 564,250
+Short-term benefits 113,500 196,500

-Share-based compensation 212,147 75,000
+Share-based compensation - 212,147

-749,145 639,250
+113,500 408,647

 InCoR is a related party as they appointed two directors of the Company.
-InCoR has provided financing to the Company as described in the Financing Activities section of this MD&A.
+InCoR has provided financing to the Company as described in the Financing Activities and the Liquidity and Capital Resources sections of this MD&A.